Do you want a simple, fast and tax efficient route to Portuguese citizenship and an EU passport?

 7 days in the first year, and 14 days in each of the subsequent two-year periods.
 Many Golden Visa holders use these as opportunities to renew their residency permits, while having a sunny vacation in Portugal.

-Can I get NHR tax status?
+Can I get NHR tax status if I invest in funds?

 Can I make other investments in Portugal?